WebEngage/cordova-plugin/README.md

 ### 1. Global Configuration

-1. Open `we_config.xml` file within the `plugins\cordova-plugin-com-webengage` directory inside your app's root directory.
+1. Open `we_config.xml` file within the `plugins\cordova-plugin-webengage` directory inside your app's root directory.
 2. Obtain your license code from the WebEngage dashboard and paste it within the `licenseCode` tag in the xml file.